john-cd/rust_howto/mdbook-scrub/test_book/src/hidden.md

-# Scrub Hidden Sections - Don't Include Hidden Files
+# Scrub Hidden Sections + Stop Including Hidden Files

 ## The Following <div> Should Be Hidden